brunorijsman/rift-python/doc/disaggregation-feature-guide.md

 ![RIFT Clos 6x6x3 1-Failure repaired by positive disaggregation](https://brunorijsman-public.s3-us-west-2.amazonaws.com/diagram-rift-clos-6x6x3-1-failure-pos-disagg.png)

+*Figure 3: Positive disaggregation repairs a single failure in a 3-level topology.*

 Next, we consider a scenario with three failures that completely disconnect super-1 from pod-1, as shown below.
 In this case: